Author: Site Editor Publish Time: 30-04-2026 Origin: Site

 Summary: When selecting the reducer series, first look at the speed ratio, torque, space, efficiency, and working conditions, and then consider the noise.
 Noise can only be used as an auxiliary filtering condition.

-What are the common faults of the spline shaft of ZLY280-16-1 hard tooth surface gear reducer?
+What are the wearing parts of ZSY280-80-1 hard tooth surface gear reducer?

-What are the operating specifications of the WD125 worm gear reducer?
+What are the installation points of ZJY shaft-mounted reducer?